gigs-hiring/backend-challenge/CHALLENGE.md

 * Handles errors raised by Svix appropriately (and, in particular, handles any rate limit errors in a sensible way).

-We'd prefer this service to be written in either Go or Ruby, as these are the two languages we use most often.
-If you absolutely must write it in a different language then please don't assume that the reviewer will have a working setup on their machine.
-In general, whatever language you choose, make it as easy as possible for us to know how to build, run & test your solution.
+Please complete your submission in either Go or Ruby, as these are the two languages we use most often.

 While we don't expect full test coverage, we'd like to see _some_ tests.
 Use your judgement to decide what should be tested, and write down your thoughts on